Chard: Cultivars

-Cultivars of chard include green forms, such as 'Lucullus' and 'Fordhook Giant,' as well as red-ribbed forms, such as 'Ruby Chard' and 'Rhubarb Chard.'
+Cultivars of chard include green forms, such as 'Lucullus' and 'Fordhook Giant', as well as red-ribbed forms, such as 'Ruby Chard' and 'Rhubarb Chard'.
 The red-ribbed forms are attractive in the garden, but as a general rule, the older green forms tend to outproduce the colorful hybrids.
 'Rainbow Chard' is a mix of colored varieties often mistaken for a single variety.

 Chard has shiny, green, ribbed leaves, with petioles that range in color from white to yellow to red, depending on the cultivar.

 Chard may be harvested in the garden all summer by cutting individual leaves as needed.
 In the Northern Hemisphere, chard is typically ready to harvest as early as April and lasts until there is a hard frost, typically below -4 C. It is one of the hardier leafy greens, with a harvest season that typically lasts longer than that of kale, spinach, or baby greens.

+Uses

-Culinary use
+Culinary

 Fresh chard can be used raw in salads, stirfries, soups or omelets.
 The raw leaves can be used like a tortilla wrap.
 Chard leaves and stalks are typically boiled or sautéed; the bitterness fades with cooking.